datayoga-io/datayoga/docs/quickstart.md

 \*Note: Non-root users should unpack to a directory with write permission and run `datayoga` directly from it.

-## Create a new datayoga project
+## Create a new DataYoga Project

-To create a new datayoga project, use the init command.
+To create a new DataYoga project, use the init command.

 ```bash
 datayoga init hello_world
 cd hello_world
 ```

-## Validating the install
+## Validating the Install

 Let's run our first job.
 It is pre-defined in the samples folder as part of the init command.